 Assign a Score: On a scale of 1 to 4, how much does the season influence your wardrobe?

-Example: Living in DC, I experienced 4 distinct seasons, so I scored 4.
+Example: Living in Chicago, I experienced 4 distinct seasons, so I scored 4.

-Example: I do laundry once a week, which is quite convenient so I’ll give myself a 3.
+Example: I do laundry routinely but travel sometimes interrupts that so I’ll give myself a 2.

 Personal Style: Consider your preferred style and how much variety you like.